barton-willis/asymptotic_expansion/README.md

 # Asymptotic expansions

-This package extends the Maxima function `stirling0` that is used internally by the limit code.
-The function `stirling0` does asymptotic expansions for gamma, factorial, and polylogarithm functions.
-The `asymptotic_expansion` package extends `stirling0` to handle more functions.
+This package extends the Maxima function `stirling0.` The function `stirling0` is used internally by the limit code to find asymptotic expansions for gamma, factorial, and polylogarithm expressions.
+The `asymptotic_expansion` package extends `stirling0` to handle more cases.
 There are no user-level functions in this package.

 The `asymptotic_expansion` package and the three associated files that are described below, are _not_ ready for general work.
 The three associated files are: